sahib/rmlint/docs/faq.rst

 I forgot to add some options before running on a large dataset.
 Do I need to re-run it?
 ---------------------------------------------------------------------------------------

+Probably not.
+Since ``rmlint 2.3.0`` there is ``--replay`` which can be used to to re-output a json file of a prior run.

-Probably.
-It's not as bad as it sounds though.
+If you have changed the filesystem that might not be a good idea of course.
+In this case you'll have to re-run, but it's not as bad as it sounds though.
 Your filesystem is probably very good at caching.

+If you only want to see the difference to what changed since last time you can look into ``-n --newer-than-stamp / -N --newer-than``.

 Still there are some cases where re-running might take a long time, like running on network mounts.
 By default, ``rmlint`` writes a ``rmlint.json`` file along